SalvaRGb/Unsupervised-learning-to-infere-population-structure-through-K-means/scripts/README.md

 | N | A/C/G/T | any base |
 | . or - | - | Gap of indeterminate lenght |

 **why should it be useful to automate data wrangling throught OOP?**

+These files contains a lot of information about the genotyped population